 But in this dance class, the ballet one does in socks after work, I discovered that dance offers an aesthetic world, a way for me to discover new possibilities for my body.
 How strange it was to push my energy down a smooth line as my body sunk to the floor, to wonder over the shape of my fingers, to imagine a string lifting me up, off my toes, to float an inch above the gleaming rehearsal studio floor.

 Everything in ballet was strength in the service of beauty.
 Even the language was beautiful—French words that made even my elbows sound magical instead of merely dry and gangly appendages I hauled around.
-The words themselves—battement jeté, port de bras, chaînés, pas de cheval—in the mouth of our instructor, moved my body through space, with and around and between the air, in opposition to and with the grain of gravity.
+The words themselves—battement jeté, port de bras, chaînés, pas de cheval—in the mouth of our instructor, moved my body through space, with and around and between the air, in opposition to and with the grain of gravity.“Push through the floor,” our instructor Suzanne would declare, elongating the words as she dug her toe into the floor, her foot sweeping upward, strong and graceful.

 I was immensely sore after the first class.
 The parts of my body that maintain cultural expectation of thinness are not those that communicate the grace of moving myself as if I was evening light, a swaying tree, or a swiftly moving storm.
 The body has a language I was never taught, a language I was learning for the first time.